What are the Warning Signs of a distressed partnership?

 2.2.
 Inefficient production - cannot get stock because you cannot pay creditors on time.

 2.3.
-Don't hit targets, cant get stock /services on time.
+Don't hit targets, cannot get stock /services on time.

 3.1.
 They just don't pay on time.